gongahkia/personal-wiki/DiscreteMathematics.md

 > [!IMPORTANT]
-> Continue from Chapter 3.10 Proof by cases.
+> Continue from Chapter 3.12 Proof by contrapositive.

 # `Discrete mathematics`